AndyFriar/academic-kickstart/content/author/admin/_index.md

 +++

 Andy Friar is a commercially aware, security concious IT professional.
-Initially starting his career with Citrix technologies doing large deployments of SBC before moving on to virtualisation, networking and Office 365.
+Initially starting his career using Citrix technologies doing large deployments of SBC before moving on to virtualisation, networking and Office 365.

 More recent work includes leading the change for Hyper Converged Infrastructure (HCI) in paticular Storage Spaces Direct #S2D and multiple 1000+ user Office 365 migrations.

-Keen interest in Opensource solutions which allow companies to deliver real term CapEx and OpEx benefits.
+A keen interest in Opensource solutions which allow companies to deliver real term CapEx and OpEx benefits.